Wong Chin Foo: Biography

-In his spare time, he advocated to set up a civic improvement organization for spiritual and moral uplift, also for social and economic changes as well as for political reform.
+Wong advocated establishing a civic-improvement organization aimed at spiritual and moral uplift, social and economic reforms, and political change.
 He advocated to experience and absorb western culture.
-Meantime, Wong contributed a lot of effort for prohibition of opium.
-Wong was also involved in subversive, anti-government activity.
+Wong campaigned for the prohibition of opium.
+Wong was involved in activities opposed to the Qing government.
 One of activities was known as the Zhenjiang Incident.
-Using his position in the Customs House, Wong organized the importation of foreigners and weapons.
-Wong claimed that he had planned the "Overthrow of this corrupt Chinese government".
-His anti-government activities finally got the Qing government's attention which put a reward on his head.
-Wong fled China leaving his wife and child behind.
+While working at the Customs House he was implicated in the Zhenjiang Incident, which involved allegations of importing foreigners and weapons.
+Wong reportedly said he planned the "overthrow of this corrupt Chinese government".
+The Qing government reportedly placed a reward for his arrest; Wong then fled China, leaving his wife and child behind.

 He then moved to Japan and (in 1873) back to the U.S. where he became a citizen in 1874.
 In the U.S., he lived mostly in the East and Midwest, traveling and lecturing.
-During this time anti-Chinese sentiment was rampant.
+During this period anti-Chinese sentiment in the United States was widespread.
 Wong represented Chinese culture and promoted Chinese cuisine.
 He defended the Chinese community against charges of godlessness, depravity, and debauchery.

-Wong organized the Chinese community for political and civil rights, he organized the first association of Chinese American voters and also established the Chinese Equal Right League which united the Chinese Americans to fight against the Chinese Exclusion Act and 1892 Geary Act.
+Wong organized an association of Chinese American voters and helped establish the Chinese Equal Rights League to campaign against the Chinese Exclusion Act and the 1892 Geary Act.

+Wong accepted a federally appointed post as a Chinese inspector in 1893.
+Historians differ about how this position related to his opposition to the Geary Act: some argue it contradicted his earlier stance because the office involved enforcing immigration limits, while others contend he accepted the post to further his anti-opium efforts and to advocate for the civil rights of existing Chinese residents.

 In 1896, he attempted to create a new political party which could represent Chinese Americans, then corresponded with Sun Yat-sen to propose a Chinese revolutionary junta.

-Wong established the first Chinese-language newspaper East of the Rockies, the Chinese American.
-He crusaded against vice in Chinatown, survived several assassinations attempted by gangsters and won the conviction for libel of a gangster leader.
+Wong founded the Chinese-language newspaper Chinese American (the first such paper east of the Rockies).
+He campaigned against vice in Chinatown, survived several assassination attempts, and was involved in a successful libel suit against a man described in sources as a gang leader.
 Wong brought a Chinese theater in New York, established a language school and briefly opened a Confucian temple.

 In 1898, he left the United States for a family reunion in China.
 In Hong Kong, he applied for a United States passport, which was issued but quickly revoked on orders from the State Department in Washington.
 When he proceeded to Shandong, he died of heart failure in Weihai.